top of page

 • Kiriath Yearim has been discovered, which the Bible mentions several times.

-This is the place where the Ark of the Covenant was held.
+This is where the Ark of the Covenant resided.
 (1 Samuel 7:1–2).

 • The synagogue at Magdala, home of Mary Magdalene, has been found.